 To check or adjust the service parameters, you must first access the service mode.
-This mode is only accessible in the stand-by mode.
 To access the service mode:

-- press and hold the mode and S buttons simultaneously for 2 seconds;

-- when "COdE" appears in the display, press
+- press and hold the mode and S buttons simultaneously for 2 seconds; - when "COdE" appears in the display, press

 S again, "C" should now be shown on the left side of the display, with a random number on the right side of the display;

 - using the + or buttons, scroll until "05" is shown in the right side of the display;

-- press M to store the code;
+- press (M) to store the code;

-- press mode to access next mode;

-- press reset to exit the sevice mode.
+- press (reset) to exit the sevice mode.